-You cannot present a compelling on-screen delivery if your scripting is weak and lacks focus.
-Every director knows that you can stack a Hollywood movie full of A-list actors, but if the script sucks, so does the movie.
+Its rear to be able to present a compelling on-screen delivery if your scripting is weak and lacks focus.
+Most film directors know that you can stack a Hollywood movie full of A-list actors, but if the script sucks, so does the film.

-- TIP: If your script doesn’t roll off the tongue easily, or you find yourself tripping on certain words, don’t ignore these signs thinking you’ll “get it” on the day.
-If it’s not flowing well in the draft it most definitely won’t flow well when you are filming.
+- If your script doesn’t roll off the tongue easily, or you find yourself tripping on certain words, don’t ignore these signs thinking you’ll “get it” on the day.
+If it’s not flowing well in the draft it most definitely won’t flow well when you are filming

 - Also, only use words that you are familiar with and can pronounce correctly.
 Remember, most video viewers want their information delivered in fast, succinct chunks.